 I thought I’d include a bonus tip, even though I said there were ten, I thought I’d throw in another tip for writing good requirements.

-A good way to improve your requirements is to assign each of them a unique ID (such as REQ001, REQ002).
+One way to practice how to write good requirements is to assign each of them a unique ID (such as REQ001, REQ002).
 This is helpful for identifying the requirements later in the project, as well as discussing them with other people.
 The ID is unique across the project and can be used to create other documents such as Traceability Matrixes and design documents.

-What other tips do you have for writing good requirements?
+What other tips do you have for learning how to write good requirements?
 Share them in the comments below!